Pre-Service Firefighter Education and Training

 - For inappropriate behaviour that jeopardizes the study of other students.

-- For not adhering to the professional standards of health and ability required for this kind of work.
-For example, if the presence of a documented health issue exceeds the reasonable capacity of the College to provide accommodation and is determined to constitute a barrier to safe participation in the Program according to the standards of the Program and/or College.
+- For not meeting or adhering to the program standards required for this kind of work.
+For example, if the presence of a documented health issue exceeds the reasonable capacity and appropriate duties of the College to provide accommodation, or if a student is unable to participate in their accommodation, and this is determined to constitute a barrier to safe participation in the Program according to the standards of the Program and/or College.

-- The professor notifies the promotions committee of the reasons a student is suggested to be discontinued.
+- The program coordinator engages the promotions committee in a discussion of the reasons a student may be suggested to be discontinued.

 - The promotions committee reviews the reasons and recommends discontinuance.